lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 Now lets take a look what we need to add here to run kubernetes master services on the same node:

 * We need to put our ssl certificates
-* Download kubernetes binaries
+* Download Kubernetes binaries
-* Write systemD units
+* Write SystemD units

 Lets start with certificates.
-To put it on the machine we can either download it from somewhere during boot or just hardcode it into cloudconfig.
+To put it on the machine we can either download it from somewhere during boot or just hardcode it into cloud-config.
 For now I'm going to use second option.

-To do this, lets add `write-files:` block to our cloudconfig:
+To do this, lets add `write-files:` block to our cloud-config:
 Since we already generated all ssl certificates, we just need to copy-paste the content to corresponding blocks.

 ```yaml